-You must be a Lower Umpqua Library District resident to obtain a free library card.
-Temporary, or out of district cards are available, for a fee of $30.00 per year.
+As a resident of the Lower Umpqua Library District, you may obtain a free library card.
 You must show a government issued photo ID with current address.
-Please provide proof of address, if it is not up to date on your identification.
-Parents must sign for minor children to obtain a card, and are responsible for all fines accrued.
+If you do not have this, please talk to staff about what is acceptable ID.
+Out of district or temporary cards are available at a cost of $30.00/year.
+Parents must sign for minor children to obtain a card, and are responsible for all fees accrued.
 If your card is lost or stolen, please notify the library immediately.
-There is a $2.00 replacement card fee.

-By signing the application for a library card you are assuming responsibility for loss or damage to any library materials checked out on you or your child’s card.
-The Lower Umpqua Library is not responsible for damages to equipment which may occur during playback of audio or video recordings, loaned out by the library.
+The Lower Umpqua Library is not responsible for damages to equipment that may occur during playback of audio or video recordings checked out by the library.
 Patrons use library materials at their own risk.